EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 write_restart  restart2.lj.equil
 ```

-An, arguably, better solution is to write a data file, which not only is a text file, but can then be used without restrictions in a different hardware configuration, or even LAMMPS version.
+An arguably better solution is to write a data file, which not only is a text file, but can then be used without restrictions in a different hardware configuration, or even LAMMPS version.

 ```
 write_data  lj.equil.data